Grain storage on subsistence farms: Final grain quality

-Seeds stored hermetically have shown to exhibit prolonged quality.
+Seeds stored hermetically have been shown to retain their quality longer.
 Researches in Ghana investigated the effectiveness of storing seeds using three different types of grain storage.
-The three methods used in the research included the jute, polypropylene and triple layer hermetic storage.
-Two destructive insects pests, adult Prostephanus truncatus and Sitophilus, were infested in each bag.
+The three methods used in the research included jute, polypropylene and triple layer hermetic storage.
+Two destructive insects pests, adult Prostephanus truncatus and Sitophilus, were introduced in each bag.
 These two insects pests are common in Africa and are very destructive to maize.
-Unprotected maize in storage can be totally annihilated by these organisms.
 Of these three methods, the triple layer hermetic storage offered the best results of seed quality with prolonged germination rate and viability despite insect infestation.
-Additionally, to ensure that grain maintains its natural quality in storage, it must be stored at optimal moisture contents of approximately 12–14%.
-The bags have to be sealed for the entire period of storage, and regular check-ups must be done to ensure that the seal remains intact.

-Another study investigated the efficacy of controlling bean pests, i.e. Acanthoscelides obtectus, on the quality of beans by employing the hermetic storage system (silo bags and plastic bottles) and non-hermetic glass containers.
+Another study investigated the effect of controlling bean pests, (Acanthoscelides obtectus), on the quality of beans by employing the hermetic storage system (silo bags and plastic bottles) and non-hermetic glass containers.
 Beans were stored at high moisture contents of 15%, temperature 25°C and relative humidity 70±5%.
 In the study the hermetic method showed no alteration in quality.

-Deterioration in grain quality arises from several factors: high moisture content at the time of storage, leading to development of molds which renders the grains unusable or unsafe for consumption; failure to keep storage bags air tight from oxygen, accelerating insect infestation and leading to destruction of grain, since hermetic conditions are not met to secure the grain from insects; failure to keep the bags watertight to prevent moisture infiltration; and high temperatures leading to grain discoloration and insect infestation.
+Decrease of grain quality happens due to several factors: high moisture content at the time of storage, failure to keep storage bags air tight, failure to keep the bags watertight to prevent moisture infiltration and high temperatures.

 Insect mortality

-The longer the exposure of insects to low oxygen and high carbon dioxide, the higher the mortality of these pests in hermetic storage.
-However, temperature and life stage also have an influence on this factor to determine how long the grain should be stored.
-The table below shows the time required to kill 90% of insects stored in a low pressure hermetic storage depending on the insect species, life stage, and temperature.
-It lists the exposure time (h) required to obtain 90% mortality of three development stages of three species of store-product insects under low pressure at four temperatures.
+The mortality rate of pests increases with longer exposure to low oxygen and high CO2 levels.
+It also depends on temperature and the species and life stage of the pests.
+The table below shows the time (in hours) required to kill 90% of insects in grain stored in a low pressure hermetic storage depending on the insect species, life stage, and temperature.